 Here at Safety Gloves we are big on EN standards and you will see them mentioned a lot throughout our site.

+These three bodies are deemed to have the required technical knowledge and impartiality to test products accurately, measuring anything from safety gloves to fertilizers.
 EN ratings are important as they offer a clear comparison between similar products with a guarantee that they have all been independently tested to the same standards.

 When picking a pair of chainsaw safety gloves there are three main EN standards to bear in mind: EN 381-7, EN 388 and EN 420.

 This is by far the most important EN standard applicable to chainsaw gloves because it is designed solely to test suitability for use with chainsaws.
 EN 381 covers chainsaw clothing as a whole, with -7 referring to gloves.
 Each glove is tested by being put in contact with a moving chainsaw at different speeds until it cuts, which then gains the glove a classification.
 The different classifications are shown below: